-Originated from Latin “legendus,” legend means “something which ought to be read.”
+Originated from Latin legendus, legend means “something which ought to be read.”
 According to J. A. Cuddon, a legend is “a story or narrative that lies somewhere between myth and historical fact and which, as a rule, is about a particular figure or person.”
-Traditionally, a legend is a narrative, which focuses on a historically or geographically specific figure and describes his exploits.
-Similar to a myth, a legend can provide an etymological narrative often filling in historical gaps.
+Traditionally, a legend is a narrative that focuses on a historically or geographically specific figure, and describes his exploits.
+Similar to a myth, a legend can provide an etymological narrative, often filling in historical gaps.

 Difference Between a Legend and a Myth

 There are marked differences between a legend and a myth.
 While legends are made up stories, myths are stories that answer questions about the working of natural phenomenon.
 Myths are set in olden times, even in pre-historic times.
 However, legends are stories about people and their actions, or deeds they perform to save their people or nations.

 The people mentioned in legends might have lived in recent times, or sometime in known history.
 Legends are told to serve a specific purpose, and can be based on facts – but they are not completely true.
 People mentioned in a legend might not have really done what the story of the legend relates.
 In some cases, legends change the historical events.